-If you are a DIY enthusiast who wants to broaden your skill set and is looking to familiarize yourself with electrical wiring, it can seem like there’s a lot to learn.
+If you are a DIY enthusiast who wants to broaden your skill set and is looking to familiarize yourself with home electrical wiring, it can seem like there’s a lot to learn.
+Avoiding electrical wiring mistakes is crucial to prevent serious consequences such as short circuits, shocks, or fires.
+Understanding components like the circuit breaker and electrical service panel is crucial for ensuring safety.
 You might have limited experience that you’re looking to expand but wonder just where to begin.
 Which is where we come in.
 Here we take a look at the basics of electrical wiring and how to understand the insulation and sealing technique.

-What is an electrical circuit and how does it work?
+What is an electrical circuit and how does electrical wiring work?

 An electrical circuit is a continuous loop that carries electricity through a home via a main service panel and back again.
 There can be several receptacles connected to the main circuit that can power a number of different items around the home such as lights and appliances.
 It works by current entering hot wires and then returning on neutral ones.
-These wires are color coded with the hot wires being either black or red and neutral ones gray or white.
+These colored wires indicate their purpose: hot wires are either black or red, while neutral ones are white and gray wires that connect to the neutral bus bar.
+The colored wire sheathing helps in identifying the function of each wire.
+Gray wires are neutral wires connecting to the neutral bus bar and carrying current throughout the house.
 It’s important these wires are insulated and sealed correctly to avoid harm to both people and property.

 As touched on above, insulation and sealing of wires is vital for keeping you safe when sorting electrical wiring.
 This prevents electric shocks and electrical fires from occurring.
-There are a few main types of insulation materials, including:
+There are a few main types of insulation materials, including cellulose, fiberglass, and loose-fill:

 When insulating wires you need to ensure they’re safe.
+Nonmetallic (NM) cable, commonly used in residential wiring, contains two or more wires wrapped inside colored sheathing, including hot wires, a neutral wire, and a ground wire.
 There are a few ways to do this, including with electrical tape or tubing.
 We recommend Wirefy heat shrink tubing as the most reliable and highest-quality solution.
 As part of insulating your wires, whether it be for a new lamp, doorbell, or adding an outlet to the wall, you’ll need to strip the sheathing from the wire.
 There are different specialist tools you can purchase for this, including a wire stripper to make this process a little easier.
 You can also use scissors or pliers but it can make the process a bit more fiddly!
 To strip a wire with wire strippers, you need to find the notch that matches the gauge of the wire before gently closing the jaws.
 Squeeze gently enough to just cut through the insulation, not the actual wire, before sliding the stripper off the wire, taking the insulation with it.

 Importance of sealing electrical connections for safety and reliability

 If your electrical connections aren’t properly sealed and connected it can leave them vulnerable to the elements.
 They could become damp, overheated, or too cold.
 When this happens erosion or damage can occur, both to the wires themselves and to your electrics overall.
 It can also put you at risk of an electric shock.
+Various sealing techniques, such as welding, brazing, soldering, and gluing, are used in electrical wiring to ensure safety and reliability.
 When it comes to sealants, there are a few different types you can choose from.

 Sealant paste - This is similar to glue and can be used to close gaps for electrical wires